Judge40/BetterMobGriefingGameRule/README.md

 A number of entities will automatically be included in the configuration file, consisting of the entities in the "Mob Specific", "Active Actions" and "Projectiles" sub-sections of the "Mob Griefing Effects" section.
-Additional entities can be added to the configuration file manually and will then function the same as the default entities.

 Entity configuration entries are in the format `"namespace:entity" = "INHERIT|TRUE|FALSE"`.